 (e) Current recipients of NIH intramural training awards, e.g., NIH Intramural Research Training Awards (IRTA) or Cancer Research Training Awards (CRTA);

-(f) Individuals conducting research for which funding is precluded by Federal law, regulation, or HHS/NIH policy or that does not comply with applicable Federal, state, and local law regarding the conduct of the research (e.g., Start Printed Page 20471applicable human subject protection regulations);
+(f) Individuals conducting research for which funding is precluded by Federal law, regulation, or HHS/NIH policy or that does not comply with applicable Federal, State, and local law regarding the conduct of the research (e.g., applicable human subject protection regulations);

 (g) Individuals with only ineligible loans or loans that are not educational; and

 (h) Individuals who do not have sufficient qualifying educational debt to meet the debt threshold.

 How do individuals apply to participate in the NIH LRPs?

 An application for participation in an NIH LRP shall be submitted to the NIH, which is responsible for the Program's administration, in such form and manner as the Secretary prescribes.

 How are applicants selected to participate in the NIH LRPs?